hasanarmoushnadsoft/Mobile-Interview/README.md

 - Find equivalent icons in place of icons present within the design
 - Tapping on an image in the feed should enlarge the image.
 The enlarged image can appear within a popup and does not need to transition from the feed.
 - Tapping on the user profile picture and post icons does not need to go anywhere nor do anything.
-- Added at least 15 posts with random photos onto the feed.
+- Add at least 15 posts with random photos onto the feed.
 - Style the image popup as you wish.
 Tapping outside the image should remove the image from view.

 ### BONUS: